captainst/OpenCV/README.md

+# openCV example

-# An example to segment objects in satellite images using openCV
+An example to segment objects in satellite images using openCV

+simply execute python segmentation_test.py